Christmas is right around the corner.

 The primary one is fruit.
 Eat fruits and drink your juices separately – 20 minutes before or 2 to 3 hours after meals.

 Combine that Christmas turkey or ham with vegetables, and pass on the bread and potatoes.
-But if you are a carb lover, go ahead and just don’t include meat with it.
+If you are a carb lover, go ahead and just don’t include meat with it.
 Your body will thank you later.

 With water that is.
 Up your intake of H20 to balance out the extra servings of your neighbour’s best eggnog.
+Dehydration compromises digestion.
 Best to avoid fizzy drinks which are acidic and can cause bloat.
 Drinking water will also give you that natural glow, the best accessory for parties.

 Or take after-dinner walks, to keep things “moving”.